Meet the Governors

-Along with every other maintained primary school, we “reconstituted” (that is, reorganised) our Governing Body during the last school year (2014/15).
+Along with every other maintained primary school, we “reconstituted” (that is, reorganised) our Governing Body in 2014/15.
 You can find what’s called our Instrument of Government on the website.
 Our Instrument of Government says we aim to have a maximum of fourteen governors, made up as follows:

 Two parent governors

 One Local Authority governor

 Parent and staff governors are elected and every governor is expected to serve a four-year term.

 The full Governing Body meets twice a term.
 These meetings are dedicated to general business, including scrutinising reports from the Headteacher and other school leaders and looking at feedback from visits to the school, either by governors or by outside agencies.
 Matters we discuss include how the children at Jubilee are doing, the best ways to spend the Pupil Premium funds we receive, and relevant local and national initiatives in education.